stub Investing In SushiSwap (SUSHI) – Everything You Need to Know – Securities.io

 Passive Income

-One of the biggest benefits of SushiSwap is that the majority of fees get paid back to users.
-Liquidity providers receive large rewards for their added contributions.
-Impressively, the SUSHI/ETH pool pays out double rewards.
-SushiSwap is the first AMM to send all profits back to the community that maintains and services it.
+One of SushiSwap’s biggest benefits is its dedication to rewarding liquidity providers.
+SushiSwap offers substantial rewards through pools, like the SUSHI/ETH pool, which pays out double rewards.
+SushiSwap was the first AMM to redistribute all profits back to the community that maintains it, creating a sustainable and rewarding system for contributors.

 Fees